Getting Started

 - the exact monthly impact attached to those actions

-- any blocked, unowned, or overdue example that shows where savings could stall
+- any blocked, unowned, or overdue finding that shows where savings could stall

 If that first queue looks real, the next step is the 14-day Growth trial so OpsCurb can push the work into Jira or Linear and keep it owned.